German minister says higher diesel taxes not on agenda

 "That's an idea we should consider," Hendricks told broadcaster ZDF, adding the government could also increase taxes for cars with relatively high fuel usage.

-Hendricks said in her later statement: "My comments on ZDF television's morning programme... have led to misunderstanding."
+Hendricks said in her later statement: "My comments on ZDF television's morning program... have led to misunderstanding."

 The French prime minister's office said on Wednesday Paris was planning to reduce a tax break on diesel fuel.